clojureverse/nebula/slack_archiver/README.md

 - Install [GPG](https://gnupg.org/download/)
 - Send your GPG public key ID to either of the maintainers to be added to the secrets file.
 - Clone this repo.
-- In the clojurians_log dir:
+- In the slack_archiver dir:
   - Run `export TF_VAR_exoscale_api_key="The Exoscale API key here"`
   - Run `export TF_VAR_exoscale_secret_key="The Exoscale secret key here"`
   - Run `export TF_VAR_exoscale_ssh_keypair_name="The Exoscale key pair name you created"`